-A mere 11 years after he entered the Malaysian political scene, Anwar had risen to be Tun Mahathir’s Deputy PM (while also holding the position of Minister of Finance) in 1993.
-That’s as close as you can get to being top dog, and you know what?
-He was top dog for a little bit in 1997 – Tun M left Anwar in charge as acting PM when he left for a 2-month work holiday.
+11 years after he entered the Malaysian political scene, Anwar had risen to be Tun Mahathir’s Deputy PM while simultaneously holding the Minister of Finance position in 1993.
+Anwar was seen as Mahathir’s protegé and the next-in-line for the PM’s seat and – for a time – he was in the PM’s seat when Tun M went on a 2-month work holiday and left Anwar in charge as acting PM.

-At this point, everyone thought he was gonna run the show eventually, and nothing could derail his meteoric momentum, except… After a series of disagreements with Tun M about the 97/98 Asian Econimic Crisis, Anwar was sacked from the government and booted from UMNO.
+But, after a series of disagreements with Tun M about the 97/98 Asian Economic Crisis, Anwar was sacked from the government and booted from UMNO.
 Anwar proceeded to rally tens of thousands in a march behind the banner of “Reformasi”, calling for Tun M’s resignation on 20 September 1998.

 The conviction drew international criticism, with the governments of Canada, Australia, New Zealand and a number of European powers issuing statements condemning the KL High Court’s decision.
 Most notably, ex-U.S. Vice President Al Gore decried the proceedings as a “show trial” that “mocked international standards of justice”.

 But the guilty verdict he got from for allegedly putting a cork in the wrong bottle put a cork in the bottle that was his political career… at least for a little while.

 2008: He had the numbers, but… the back door was closed